Diversity and Inclusion Funds

 - Any other agreed extended leave period/s that may be granted to allow a member of staff time to attend to family/caring responsibilities

-The award will last for 12 months from the specified start date of the sub-project, after which funds will be recycled if they have not been exhausted.
+The award will last for 12 months from award date, after which funds will be recycled.

 What is on offer and what can it be used for?